Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/control/getactivexcontrolbinary/_index.md

 ---
 title: getActiveXControlBinary
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/control/getactivexcontrolbinary/
+url: /php-java/aspose.slides/control/getactivexcontrolbinary/
 ---

-## getActiveXControlBinary()  function
+## getActiveXControlBinary()  method

  Specifies the persistence of an ActiveX control when the method used to persist is either PersistStream, PersistStreamInit or PersistStorage.

-### Result
+### Returns
 byte